ZeroTrace AirLeak

 What AirLeak does capture

-- BLE advertisements and scan responses on 2.4 GHz BLE advertising channels (37, 38, 39).
-These are broadcast unencrypted by every BLE peer in advertising state.
+- BLE advertisements and scan responses on the 2.4 GHz BLE advertising channels (37, 38, 39).
+These are broadcast unencrypted by every BLE peer in advertising state, the protocol's public discovery layer, designed to be heard by any nearby radio.

-Legal context (general guidance — not legal advice)
+Legal context (general guidance, not legal advice)

 The legal status of passive RF monitoring varies by jurisdiction.
-We aren't lawyers; this section is general orientation only.
+We aren't lawyers; this is general orientation only.

 United States

-What's broadly understood as legal:
+Broadly understood as legal:

-- Recording aggregate observations (MAC counts, SSID names) for personal use, security research, or property surveys
+- Recording aggregate observations for personal use, security research, or property surveys

 - Publishing identifiable information about specific bystanders